Battle of Toulouse (1814): Struggle for the heights

 Acting with Freire's assistance, Beresford's men captured all two remaining redoubts, but lost them to a counterattack.
-The Spaniards, however, had already strongly exhausted their forces and were being challanged.
+The Spaniards, however, had already strongly exhausted their forces and were being challenged.
 More than once, Beresford's British fought their way into positions in and around the redoubts, and more than once the French infantry, cavalry and artillery knocked them back.
 The French raw conscripts were performing worse than their opponents.
 Due to the mistake of the British Colonel Robert Macara, the Allies were exposed to the deadly fire of French muskets and guns when Macara was maneuvering around the French positions.
 Picton continued his fruitless attacks on the Pont Jumeaux and the bridge of Minimes.
 Finally, the Allies seized one of the redoubts again after bringing the 4th Division forward: it was the Calvinet Redoubt the Anglo-Portuguese managed to take when its defender, General Jean Isidore Harispe, and Harispe's deputy, General Jean Baptiste Charles Baurot, fell seriously wounded; having lost their leaders, the discouraged French abandoned the redoubt to the British and forced to pull back to the knoll of Sacarin for defence.
 The hamlets of Bataille and Sacarin were on the reverse slope and part of the new French foothold.
 Soult meanwhile was able to hold only the Great Redoubt at the northern end in addition to some other footholds, but he did not decide to defend the redoubt and left it behind just as Beresford and Freire were preparing to assault it.
-The battle of Toulouse created more and more analogues with the Battle of Borodino two years before.
+The battle of Toulouse created more and more analogues with the Battle of Borodino two years before in Napoleon's Russian Campaign.

-At nightfall the French divisions were still in occupation of the knoll of Sacarin and the broken ground that extended thence to the Pont-des-Demoiselles.
+At nightfall the French divisions were still in occupation of the knoll of Sacarin and the broken ground that extended thence to the Pont des Demoiselles.
 The fighting continued until dusk, gradually becoming less fierce and dying down towards night.
 The Anglo-allies gained a foothold in the Calvinet area, whilst Picton's troops were still unsuccessful.
 Wellington, due to the depletion of ammunition as a result of the fierce resistance, could not build on the success achieved.
 Thus, the French army was pressed backwards, but not broken.
 That was the tactical outcome.
-Soult withdrew his soldiers who were on the Great Redoubt behind the city's adjacent fortifications, namely of the suburb of Saint-Etienne.
+Soult withdrew his soldiers who were on the Great Redoubt behind the city's adjacent fortifications, namely of the suburb of Saint-Étienne.

 Aftermath

 Soult maintained control of Toulouse throughout the day on April 11, but upon observing Allied cavalry advancing along the Toulouse-Carcassonne road, he made the strategic decision to withdraw his forces from the city.
 At 9 pm that evening, the French withdrew out of Toulouse by the Carcassonne road.

 On the morning of 12 April, a delegation of city officials handed over the city to the Allied army.
-That afternoon, Wellington got news via Bordeaux from Frederick Ponsonby of Napoleon's abdication.
+That afternoon, Wellington got news via Bordeaux from Major-General Frederick Ponsonby of Emperor Napoleon's abdication.
 A few hours later in the evening, this was confirmed when the official couriers arrived from Paris.
 Wellington sent them on at once to Soult.